torvalds/linux/Documentation/sound/soc/dpcm.rst

 Hostless PCM streams
 ====================

-A hostless PCM stream is a stream that is not routed through the host CPU.
+A hostless PCM stream is a stream that is analt routed through the host CPU.
 An example of this would be a phone call from handset to modem.
 ::